-We generate revenue primarily from the sale of subscriptions, which accounted for 85% and 87% of our total revenue in the three months ended July 31, 2023 and 2022, respectively.
+We generate revenue primarily from the sale of subscriptions, which accounted for 91% and 95% of our total revenue in the three months ended October 31, 2023 and 2022, respectively, and 88% and 91% of our total revenue in the six months ended October 31, 2023 and 2022, respectively.
 Our cloud-native software offerings allow us to manage, update, and monitor the software regardless of whether the software is deployed in our public cloud environment, in our customers' self-managed private or public cloud environments, or in a hybrid environment.
 Our subscription contracts are generally non-cancellable and non-refundable.

-Historically we primarily recognize revenue from subscriptions on a ratable basis over the contract term or on a usage basis for consumption-based arrangements.
+Historically, we primarily recognized revenue from subscriptions on a ratable basis over the contract term or on a usage basis for consumption-based arrangements.
 In addition, customers typically pay a usage-based runtime fee for production use of our C3 AI Software for specified levels of capacity.
 Customers who choose to run the software in our cloud environment pay the hosting costs charged by our cloud providers.
-We announced a new consumption-based pricing model, beginning with a pilot phase which includes unlimited developer access to the C3 AI Platform, one C3 AI Application and C3 AI Center of Excellence, or COE, support services.
-After the pilot phase ends, the customer has an option to convert to a month-to-month contract for C3 AI Software with a minimum fee and overages charged if the customer utilizes greater than a specified number of vCPU or vGPU hours in a month.
+In the second quarter of fiscal year 2023, we announced a new consumption-based pricing model, frequently beginning with a pilot phase which may include unlimited or limited developer access to the C3 AI Platform, one C3 AI Application and C3 AI Center of Excellence, or COE, support services.
+After the pilot phase ends, the customer has an option to convert to a month-to-month contract for C3 AI Software with a minimum fee and overage charges if the customer utilizes greater than a specified number of vCPU or vGPU hours in a month.
 Customers have the option to commit to a one-year, two-year or three-year term.
 Our subscriptions also include our maintenance and support services.
 Additionally, we offer premium stand-ready support services through our C3 AI COE which is included as part of the subscription when purchased.

-We also generate revenue from professional services, which primarily include implementation services, training and prioritized engineering services.
-Professional services revenue represented 15% and 13% of our total revenue for the three months ended July 31, 2023 and 2022, respectively.
+We also generate revenue from professional services, which primarily include implementation services, training, and prioritized engineering services.
+Professional services revenue represented 9% and 5% of our total revenue for the three months ended October 31, 2023 and 2022, respectively, and 12% and 9% of our total revenue in the six months ended October 31, 2023 and 2022, respectively.
 Our professional services are provided both onsite and remotely, and can include training, application design, project management, system design, data modeling, data integration, application design, development support, data science, and application and C3 AI Software administration support.
 Professional services fees are based on the level of effort required to perform the specified tasks and the services are typically provided under a fixed-fee engagement with defined deliverables and a duration of less than 12 months.
 We recognize revenue from our professional services over the period of delivery as services are performed.

-Our total revenue was \$72.4 million for the three months ended July 31, 2023, representing a 11% increase compared to the same period last year.
-Our subscription revenue grew to \$61.4 million for the three months ended July 31, 2023, representing an 8% increase compared to the same period last year.
+Our total revenue was \$73.2 million and \$145.6 million for the three and six months ended October 31, 2023, respectively, representing a 17% and 14% increase compared to the same period last year.
+Our subscription revenue grew to \$66.4 million and \$127.8 million for the three and six months ended October 31, 2023, respectively, representing a 12% and 10% increase compared to the same periods last year.